 Note: If you click on a parent object, this will deselect the parent and any child objects within it.

 To select the inverse of your current selection:

 This removes the current selection, then selects everything on the canvas you didn't select before.

 Select objects in view-only mode

 can view access, the experience of selecting objects is a bit different.

 When you make your selection on the canvas, Figma will:

 - Outline your selection using a solid purple box.

 - Outline the parent of your current selection using a dashed purple box.

-- Show the name of the selected layer(s) at the top of the Inspect panel in the right sidebar.
+- Show the name of the selected layer(s) at the top of the Properties panel in the right sidebar.

-- Show the Parent Component underneath the selected layer in the Inspect panel.
-Click the in the Inspect panel to select the parent component.
+- If applicable, show the Parent Component underneath the selected layer in the Properies panel.
+Click the in the Properties panel to select the parent component.